AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Results

 \subsection{Case Studies}

 To assess the practical performance of the pain prediction framework, we examined representative cases where predictions from ML, LLM, and their hybrid integration (ML+LLM) diverged as shown in Table~\ref{tab:final_results}.
-These examples highlight the limitations of standalone models and demonstrate how their combination improves clinical accuracy.

 LLM-only predictions often suffered from low specificity.
 In several cases, the LLM overpredicted pain based on general risk factors such as metastasis or elevated inflammatory markers, without adequately accounting for actual pain scores or medication response.
 For instance, in Case 1, the LLM predicted a high probability of pain (0.85) due to chief complaint, bone and brain metastases and elevated IL-6 and TNF-$\alpha$ levels.
 Similarly, in Cases 3 and 4, the LLM flagged pain based on text in chief complaint, mild inflammation and persistent complaints, overlooking stable analgesic regimens and low NRS scores.